aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 There are a few ways of setting up the calculations.
 We could assume the gas exits at ambient conditions -- both ambient temperature and pressure -- or assume the tank starts at thermal equilibrium with the environment but at a higher pressure and the gas exits at ambient pressure and some other temperature -- less than ambient due to adiabatic expansion.
 The first set of assumptions is in some ways easier to calculate, but the second set of assumptions is more physically realistic, and consistent with the assumptions made when solving the isothermal case.

 One thing we should check before proceeding is whether or not the flow will be choked, essentially will the flow velocity reach $Ma = 1$, the following discussion assumes flow remains sub-sonic, and this is easy to check.
-The critical pressure, at which flow becomes sonic, is given by[^6]
+The critical pressure, at which flow becomes sonic, is given by([Tilton 2007](#tilton-2007), 6-23)

 $$ { p^o \over p_1 } = \left(2 \over k+1 \right)^{k \over {k-1} } $$

 with the criteria that flow is sub-sonic if

 $$ { p_2 \over p_1 } > { p^o \over p_1 } $$

-[^6]: *Perry's* pg 6-23 equation 6-119

 ```julia
 (pₐ / pₘₐₓ) > (2 / (k+1))^(k/(k-1))